softwareenterprisearchitect/JDK-1.8-Core-Features-Concepts/JDKExamples/Default Method.md

 # What Is a Default Method, and When Should It Be Used?
-> A default method is an interface method that has an implementation.To add new functionality to an interface while keeping backward compatibility with existing classes that implement the interface, we can utilise a default method:
+> A default method is an interface method that has an implementation.To add new functionality to an interface while keeping backward compatibility with existing classes that implement the interface, we can utilise a default method

-'''java
+''' java

 public interface Vehicle {
     public void move();